marcelbalcik/selfML-Membranes/README.md

 ## Notes

-GNN support is not yet implemented, but a placeholder is in place if you want to extend this toolkit using DeepChem or PyTorch Geometric.
+GNN support is not yet implemented, but a placeholder is in place if you want to extend this toolkit.
+Early trials suggested no meaningful gain on my end.

-This is intended to be used as a flexible testing environment.
-It's not a finalized predictive model but rather a scaffold to help you explore how different descriptors and algorithms perform on your membrane datasets.
 See `requirements.txt` for more details.

 ---